SMSpp-Project/MCFLemonSolver/README.md

 convenient when having to recompile often, such as when developing/debugging a new module, as opposed to the compile-and-forget usage envisioned by CMake.

-Each executable using `MCFBlock` has to include a "main makefile" of the module, which typically is either [makefile-c](makefile-c) including all necessary libraries comprised the "core SMS++" one, or [makefile-s](makefile-s) including all necessary libraries but not the "core
+Each executable using `LEMONSolver` has to include a "main makefile" of the module, which typically is either [makefile-c](makefile-c) including all necessary libraries comprised the "core SMS++" one, or [makefile-s](makefile-s) including all necessary libraries but not the "core